GMMan/tama-para-research/protocols/playdate.md

 capture the player's response locally.

-After the choices have been made, each side waits for sync by sending and receiving the `SYNC 1` custom commmand.
+After the choices have been made, each side waits for sync by sending and receiving the `SYNC 1` custom command.
 The flow will continue only after both sides have synced.

 The initiator then sends the playdate result, with the `result` field updated